Academany/fabzero/w1/commandline.md

 `ls` is a command which lists files and folders. `-a` is an option to display hidden files and `/usr/local/bin` is the argument telling where to operate the command.
 If the argument was not present it would list the current directory.

->### Wait, wait, wait...
-Do I need to memorize all of this?
-No. Just use the `man` COMMAND (for Manual) everytime you need help on how to use the commands.
-Yes, I know.
-We all hate manuals.
-But in Unix/Linux world you will find a lot of references about [RTFM](https://en.wikipedia.org/wiki/RTFM).

-> Exercise: Have a quick look at the manual for `ls` command.
-We will need this in a while.

 Options come in two flavors, one is called **short option**, a single letter like `-a`.
 In this case you don't have a clue of what that option is performing.
 On the other hand you can concatenate short options.
 For example `-a -l` can be reduced to `-al`.

 > **Remember:** Linux is a case sensitive operating system. `-n` and `-N` are different things!